Characterization of a quantum bus between two driven qubits: Model and formalism

 The Lindblad quantum master equation may be used to describe quantum systems coupled to a heat bath~\cite{Gardiner-Collett-input-output}.
 The QME formalism accounts for both thermal excitation and damping arising from the system's interaction with the heat bath.
 This approach is valid when the coupling between the system and the bath is weak and when the subsystems interacting with the bath each have a single characteristic frequency---a condition that holds for two-level systems and harmonic oscillators.
 In this section, we introduce the QME for a dressed qubit coupled to a harmonic oscillator.
 The total Hamiltonian is thus given by

-where $\hat{H}_\mathrm{sys}$ is the system Hamiltonian, given by Eq.~\eqref{eq:bare qubit} for a bare and Eq.~\eqref{eq:dressed Hamiltonian} for a dressed qubit. $\hat{H}_\mathrm{B}$ describes the heat baths coupled to the qubit and the harmonic oscillator, while $\hat{H}_{\gamma}$ represents the interaction between the system and the bath.
+where $\hat{H}_\mathrm{sys}$ is the system Hamiltonian, given by Eq.~\eqref{eq:bare qubit} for a bare and Eq.~\eqref{eq:dressed Hamiltonian} for a dressed qubit. $\hat{H}_\mathrm{B}$ describes the bosonic heat baths coupled to the qubit and the harmonic oscillator, while $\hat{H}_{\gamma}$ represents a linear interaction between the system and the bath.

 The evolution of the total density matrix (including the system and the baths) is described by the von Neumann equation: